Lehanx23/data-viz-portfolio/critique-by-design.md

 _List any references you used here._

 ## AI acknowledgements

-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used Gemini to help me create number labels for each bar.